-WADA and VFA have also worked together to commence review and revision of the fishery Harvest Strategy and Monitoring program, by extending and improving on the existing 2016-2020 Harvest Strategy, with the intent to implement a new Harvest Strategy as soon as possible.
-Perhaps most importantly, this includes the establishment of a new fishery-independent abalone abundance survey throughout WZ, and an approach to continue the intent of the previous 2016-2020 Harvest Strategy while the new survey and strategy was developed and implemented.
-A review of the FIS has suggested sites have not been broadly representative of fished areas, in the WZ and throughout much of Victoria, and particularly by avoiding shallow and more productive areas, may provide a negatively-biased assessment of the broader abalone population (i.e. old sites measured greater decline in less productive areas, and similarly measured reduced recovery).
-The existing FIS has not been repeated since 2020, but new sites and sampling of previous sites have been established.
-The FIS review has recommended further development of the survey approach already commenced in WZ, to establish a more consistent and representative approach to the survey of abalone abundance in Victoria, and this is being progressed across all 3 fishing zones.
+WADA and VFA have also worked together to commence review and update of the fishery Harvest Strategy and Monitoring program, by extending and improving on the existing Harvest Strategy, and with the intent to update rebuilding targets in an extended Harvest Strategy as soon as possible.
+Perhaps most importantly, this includes the continued development of a new fishery-independent abalone abundance survey throughout WZ, and an approach to continue the intent of the Harvest Strategy while the new survey is being developed and implemented.
+A review of the old abundance survey has suggested sites have not been broadly representative of fished areas, but are often in marginal parts of the current and historic fishery (i.e. often to enable easier access by survey divers), in the WZ and throughout much of Victoria.
+Particularly by avoiding shallow and more productive areas, the old abundance survey sites are likely to have provided a biased assessment of the broader abalone population (i.e. greater decline in less productive areas, and similarly measured reduced recovery).
+Such habitat-related density-dependent differences in abalone populations appears quite common in many fished species, and stratified sampling designs are commonly used to reduce the potential bias from sampling only part of the population.
+The old abundance survey has not been repeated since 2020, but new sites have been established from 2021-2024, and together with some old sites, have been surveyed with a new fixed-transect methodology developed by WADA.
+The joint FIS Review, involving WADA, VFA and MRAG, recommended further development of the survey approach already commenced in WZ, to establish a more consistent and representative approach to the survey of abalone abundance in Victoria, and this is being progressed across all 3 fishing zones.